 After some time, we began to laugh.
 Yes, to really laugh, heartily.
 We told stories and laughed some more.
 How comfortable the chill of the desert felt with his presence.
 He gently helped me to see my part in my departure from the Franciscans.
 Seek the truth, he encouraged.
 I needed this gentle clarity.
 I understood with greater awareness that maturity, my growth in maturity, takes time.
 I became more aware of the disparity between ideals and reality.

 And then another figure approached in all this laughter and sharing.
 And it was Him for whom our hearts burned – in all his humanity.
 He too sat down with us by the edge of the Palo Duro Canyon and these three friends began to laugh.
 To really laugh and to tell more stories.
-Stories seem to unit us, don’t you think?
+Stories seem to unite us, don’t you think?
 How full our hearts were.
 This, this is the man for whom Francis danced.
 I understood just a little bit more.
 How strange it was to be so free of all kinds of “churchy stuff” and we were just laughing and learning about love.

 My heart was softened and I was grateful that on a dusty outcropping overlooking the Palo Duro Canyon, I reconciled with an old friend who remembered nothing of our falling out and only wanted to enjoy a friendship with me and re-introduce his friend, Jesus, to me, again.